-Documents 6, 7, 8, 9 and 10 all pertain to the domain of the executive functions of the EU as they concern reporting and evaluation activities of national export credit agencies.
+Document 2 pertains to the domain of the executive functions of the EU as it concerns reporting and evaluation activities of national export credit agencies.

 After careful assessment, we have concluded that on balance, preserving the Commission's decision-making prevails over transparency in this specific case.
-In particular, disclosure at this stage of documents 6, 7, 8, 9 and 10 would undermine the
+In particular, disclosure at this stage of document 2 would undermine the relationship of the Commission with the European Parliament and its ongoing analysis and evaluation activities.
+Therefore, on the basis of the considerations made above, we have not been able to identify a public interest capable of overriding the Commission's decision making process.